 The Night Before Christmas

-anthology, contemporary romance, short stories that was published by Kensington Books on 2005 and has 346 pages.
+anthology, contemporary romance, short stories in Paperback edition that was published by Kensington Books on 2005 and has 346 pages.

 Explore it on Goodreads or Amazon.